REMOTE-I

 Review whether compliance context, SOP readiness and retained audit records become easier to evidence during staffing decisions.

-Is there enough value for a wider rollout discussion?
+Is there enough value for a wider rollout?

 Use the pilot period to determine whether the operational benefit is strong enough to justify a broader deployment pathway.